 - An existing Major Arterial/Transit Corridor (Trafalgar Road up to 50m ROW) that runs along the east side of Phase 2 of the Green Ginger community, accommodates high order public transit and will connect urban areas and nodes in different municipalities. - Avenue / Transit Corridor (Streets A, Threshing Mill Boulevard and Wheat Boom Drive - 24m ROW) and Connector/Transit Corridor (Marvin Avenue -19m ROW).
-These are collector streets that will accommodate public transit and have a higher level of public realm quality, through the design of the streetscape including trees, feature planting, paving, lighting and signage design.
+These are collector streets that will accommodate public transit, off peak parking, and have a higher level of public realm quality, through the design of the streetscape including: trees, hardscape boulevards with sightly raised planting beds and/ or tree pit grates, feature planting, paving, lighting and signage design.
 They provide access to neighbourhoods across the Natural Heritage System to the west, including Green Ginger Phase 1.
 To the east, they intersect with Trafalgar Road to provide access, traffic capacity and permeability to the proposed higher density use areas.
 Street A provides a north/south connection through Phase 2 of the Green Ginger Plan, while Threshing Mill Boulevard, Wheat Boom Drive and Marvin Avenue provide access to Phase 1 of the community to the east. - Local Streets (Streets B to K-17m ROW).
 Local Streets play a dual role as neighbourhood socialization spaces, and transportation corridors.
 The design requirements, while less substantial than for Transit Corridors and primary collectors, must support the dual role of the local streets. - There are four locations where laneways (Lanes L to Q 7.5m to 11m ROW) are proposed; they support lane-based townhouse blocks fronting onto either Avenue/ Transit Corridors (Street A and Threshing Mill Boulevard), the northern urban square, or Streets E, F and I. This condition allows for truly pedestrian streetscapes along these roads, including continuous sidewalks and tree planting without driveway interruptions, and an animated, 'eyes-on-the park' type of frontage along the square.